 (# of Lost Customers ÷ Total # of Customers at the Start of the Month) x100

 The formula above gives the monthly customer churn rate.
-To give an example, if you had 500 customers at the start of this month and lost 10 of them, your customer churn rate of the month would be (10 / 500) x 100 = 2% (a relatively high rate.)
+For example, if you had 500 customers at the start of this month and lost 10 of them, your customer churn rate of the month would be (10 / 500) x 100 = 2% (a relatively high rate.)

 Of course, calculating your monthly churn rate once in a while will not do.
 You need to keep track of your rate by doing this calculation each month.
-If you see an increasing trend or see that your numbers are too high, use HockeyStack to understand why the trends look the way they do, use the survey tool to ask your customers what you can improve, and use the analytics tools to reveal the patterns of customers and get the complete picture of your customer lifetime value.
+With the help of an analytics tool like Hockeystack, you can dive deeper into your churn rate numbers to understand why the trends look the way they do, use the survey feature to get customer feedback and use the analytics feature to reveal the patterns of customers and get the complete picture of your customer lifetime value.

-The customer retention rate is the rate of customers you’ve kept after a specific time period: they are the customers who stayed with your brand to continue engaging with your products.
-Again, this time period is a month for most SaaS companies for the reasons I’ve mentioned above.
+The customer retention rate is the rate of customers you’ve kept after a specific period.
+They are customers who stay with your brand and continue engaging with your products.
+Again, this period is a month for most SaaS companies for the reasons I’ve mentioned above.

 How do you calculate your monthly customer retention rate?

 [ (# of customers at the end of the month – # of acquired customers in the month) / (# of customers at the beginning of the month) ]x 100

 This formula gives your monthly customer retention rate.
 An example of this calculation would be: if you had 1500 customers at the start of May and had 1800 by the end of May after acquiring 500 new customers over the month, your rate would be ((1800-500) / 1500) x 100 = 86.6%.